Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: V. Measuring

 Our goal is to extract the electron mass $m_0$ in 1D GaAs wires as a function of density.
-In our previous works \cite{jompol_probing_2009,tsyplyatyev_hierarchy_2015,tsyplyatyev_nature_2016,moreno_nonlinear_2016,Jin19,vianez_observing_2021}, we generally worked at a range of $r_\textrm{s}=$0.8--1.5.
-Larger $r_\textrm{s}$ can nevertheless be obtained by mapping near the bottom of a subband, by depleting it to as low density as possible.
-The present device design allows us to vary the number of occupied 1D subbands up to four, see \cite{SM} for details.
+In our previous works \cite{jompol_probing_2009,tsyplyatyev_hierarchy_2015,tsyplyatyev_nature_2016,moreno_nonlinear_2016,Jin19,vianez_observing_2021}, we generally worked at a range of $r_\textrm{s}=0.8-1.5$.
+Larger $r_\textrm{s}$ can nevertheless be obtained by mapping near the bottom of a subband, by depleting it to as low a density as possible.
+The present device design allows us to vary the number of occupied 1D subbands up to four, see Appendix B for details.
 Ideally then, the mapping would be done at the bottom of the first 1D subband; however, at these voltages the tunnelling signal is strongly dominated by the `parasitic' 2D injection region as the entire 1D channel is near pinch-off.
-Similarly, fitting to the third or fourth subband proved inadequate, partially due to the proximity to the bottom of the 2D band (where the upper 2DEG under the wire-gates is not fully depleted), and also due to the increase in overall map complexity as more subbands become occupied.
-The most reliable data were therefore obtained by mapping at the bottom of the second subband, up to $r_\textrm{s}\sim4$.
-We did not observe any dependence of the mass on channel length (which was varied from 1--18\,$\mu$m).
-Nevertheless, in order to increase the robustness of the analysis, we focused on two longer-wire samples (3 and 5\,$\mu $m), as they provide a larger ratio of wire to `parasitic' signal.
+In addition, the presence of localised states makes this region unsuitable for good subband resolution.
+Similarly, fitting to the third or fourth subband proved inadequate, partially due to the proximity to the bottom of the 2D band (where the upper 2DEG under the wire gates is not fully depleted), and also due to the increase in overall map complexity as more subbands become occupied.
+The most reliable data were therefore obtained by mapping at the bottom of the second subband, up to $r_\textrm{s}\sim4$, see Fig.\ \ref{1D_2D_map}b for an example of a device mapped in the two-subband regime.

+Fig.\ \ref{m0_extraction}a shows the evolution of both $m_\textrm{s}$ and $m_\textrm{c}$ on $r_\textrm{s}$.
+We did not observe any dependence of either mass on channel length (which was varied from 1--18\,$\mu$m).
+Nevertheless, in order to increase the robustness of the analysis, we focused on two samples with longer wires (3 and 5\,$\mu $m), as they provide a larger ratio of wire to `parasitic' signal.
+Note that already from Fig.\ \ref{m0_extraction}a, one can already infer that the bare electron mass $m_0$ (falling somewhere in between $m_\textrm{s}$ and $m_\textrm{c}$) is significantly lower than $0.067m_\textrm{e}$.